-Alicia Sharon focuses on litigating intellectual property disputes, including trademark, patent, copyright, and rights of publicity.
-Alicia represents clients in federal court, before the Trademark Trial and Appeal Board (TTAB), and in Uniform Domain Name Dispute Resolution (UDRP) proceedings.
-She assists in managing high-volume trademark enforcement programs for multinational companies by maintaining enforcement databases, preparing cease and desist letters, and negotiating settlement agreements.
-Alicia also has experience with trademark prosecution.
-She performs trademark audits, as well as domestic and international trademark clearance work.
+Alicia Sharon is an intellectual property (IP) litigator and counselor.
+Alicia handles a wide range of matters, including trademark, patent, copyright, rights of publicity, and first amendment matters.
+She frequently advises toy, consumer product, entertainment, and media companies, among others, on IP protection, risks, and claims.
+Alicia represents clients in federal court, state court, before the Trademark Trial and Appeal Board (TTAB), and in Uniform Domain Name Dispute Resolution (UDRP) proceedings.
+She manages large-scale brand enforcement programs and also has experience with trademark prosecution, trademark audits, and domestic and international trademark clearance work.

-In 2020, Alicia worked as a legal intern for the U.S. House Judiciary Committee where she worked on the impeachment trial team supporting House impeachment managers.
-She also worked on other policy issues under the Committee’s jurisdiction, such as voting rights, DOJ oversight, and criminal justice and bail reform.
+In 2020, Alicia served as a legal intern for the U.S. House Judiciary Committee, where she worked on the impeachment trial team supporting House impeachment managers.
+She also worked on other policy issues under the Committee's jurisdiction, such as voting rights, DOJ oversight, and criminal justice and bail reform.

 Prior to her legal career, Alicia spent three years working as a security operations analyst in the Office of Infrastructure Protection at the Department of Homeland Security and served as a regulatory and policy intern at the Financial Crimes Enforcement Network (FinCEN) of the U.S. Department of the Treasury.